moorscode/ReactRenderer/README.md

 ## Credits

 ReactRenderer is heavily inspired by the great [React On Rails](https://github.com/shakacode/react_on_rails), and uses its npm package to render React components.
+This project is heavily inspired by the Limenius ReactRenderer project.